Immagine generica

 • Legal expert in public bodies.

-The possibility to carry out training placements in Italy and abroad through the Erasmus+ Internship programme will allow to face working experiences already during the study period.
+The opportunity to undertake training placements in Italy and abroad through the Erasmus+ Internship program will provide valuable handson work experience during the study period.

 Contact us